ka-language/tutorial/mod0-intro.md

-# Introduction to Omm
+# Introduction to Ka

-Omm is a general purpose language with arbitrary precision
+Ka is a general purpose language with arbitrary precision

-Omm is also a very versatile language that supports server side development, mathematical programming, and cross platform development.
+Ka is also a very versatile language that supports server side development, mathematical programming, and cross platform development.